 ii) upon subsequent delivery of the next received downlink data transmission to the UE if the Release assistance indication IE is included in the UL NAS TRANSPORT message and the DDX field of the Release assistance indication IE indicates "Only a single downlink data transmission and no further uplink data transmission subsequent to the uplink data transmission is expected" and if there is no additional downlink signalling or downlink data for the UE.

+i) "Service-level-AA container":

+1) if the CAA-level UAV ID is included in the Service-level device ID IE of the UL NAS TRANSPORT message, the AMF shall forward both the CAA-level UAV ID and the content of the Payload container IE to the UAS-NF corresponding to the CAA-level UAV ID.

-i) "Multiple payloads", the AMF shall first decode the content of the Payload container IE (see subclause 9.11.3.39) to obtain the number of payload container entries and for each payload container entry, the AMF shall:
+j) "Multiple payloads", the AMF shall first decode the content of the Payload container IE (see subclause 9.11.3.39) to obtain the number of payload container entries and for each payload container entry, the AMF shall:

 i) decode the payload container type field;